Our top picks for interstate movers

 Jump to insightInterstate moving costs

-- Packing quality: If you have well-packed boxes that aren’t too heavy and flat on top, you’ll have a smoother move — overly heavy boxes can break apart or close improperly, making your work pointless once the movers arrive.
-The same is true for poorly prepared furniture: If your furniture isn’t properly wrapped and secured, the movers will have to do this part, which adds time and money to your bill.
+- Packing quality: If you have well-packed boxes that aren’t too heavy and are flat on top, you’ll have a smoother move.
+If you have overly heavy boxes that break apart or close improperly, or if your furniture isn’t properly wrapped and secured, the movers will have to take care of this, which adds time and money to your bill.

 - Laborers required: If you have a small home or few possessions, you won’t need as large of a moving crew, which will keep your costs down.